By Francis Koster, Ed.D.

 The farmers set their own prices, and the co-op takes a percentage off the top to pay for the driver and for operation of the co-op website.
 The website cost about $5,000 to set up, and the buyers pay a 10 percent transaction fee to help maintain it.

-Think of a sort of “eBay for Food” virtual co-op that connects local farmers and growers with local institutions, country clubs and restaurants so that local areas could regrow a healthy agriculture economy while cutting down on food transportation costs and improving local diets.
+Think of the co-op as a sort of “eBay for Food” that connects local farmers and growers with local institutions, country clubs and restaurants so that local areas can regrow a healthy agricultural economy, while also cutting down on food transportation costs and improving local diets.

 This project has the potential to be a significant contributor to the local rural economy, according to Timothy Will, a retired telecommunications analyst who set up the online market.
 “According to the N.C.
-Department of Agriculture, every dollar brought into a farm economy by a small farm producer has an 8 to 1 multiplier.”
-This means other local business get $8 worth of business as that dollar gets handed along in the community, until it finally leaves to pay for imported oil or other goods not locally available.
+Department of Agriculture, every dollar brought into a farm economy by a small farm producer has an 8-to-1 multiplier.”
+This means other local business get $8 worth of business as that dollar gets handed along in the community, until it finally leaves to pay for imported oil or other goods that are not locally available.

 The FarmersFresh concept is being expanded into new markets, with a current focus on the upstate S.C. region — specifically Greenville — and they hope to market/distribute the Farmers Fresh Market software/website nationally.

 By pooling the transportation and marketing effort and costs, each food producer is freed from tasks they are not skilled at, and can now use their talents at food production, while reducing overhead.
 This allows the final food product to be priced more competitively than factory farmed food, while paying food producers a premium price for their product.
 This also increases our national security by keeping our food supply decentralized and less vulnerable to disruption either from accident or malice.
 We can be optimistic if other areas copy Rutherford.

 If every community in America implemented projects like this, our country would be richer, have higher employment, cleaner air, healthier food, and lower taxes.
 What’s not to like?